ansu5555/pdf-viewer-reactjs/README.md

             // Can be an object with css classes or react elements to be rendered PropTypes.shape({
                 css: PropTypes.shape({
-                    navbarWrapper: String,  // CSS Class for the previous page button
+                    navbarWrapper: String,  // CSS Class for the Navbar Wrapper
-                    zoomOutBtn: String,  // CSS Class for the previous page button
+                    zoomOutBtn: String,  // CSS Class for the ZoomOut Button
-                    resetZoomBtn: String,  // CSS Class for the previous page button
+                    resetZoomBtn: String,  // CSS Class for the Reset Zoom Button
-                    zoomInBtn: String,  // CSS Class for the previous page button
+                    zoomInBtn: String,  // CSS Class for the ZoomIn Button
-                    previousPageBtn: String,  // CSS Class for the previous page button
+                    previousPageBtn: String,  // CSS Class for the PreviousPage button
-                    pageIndicator: String,  // CSS Class for the previous page button
+                    pageIndicator: String,  // CSS Class for the Page Indicator
-                    nextPageBtn: String,  // CSS Class for the previous page button
+                    nextPageBtn: String,  // CSS Class for the NextPage button
-                    rotateLeftBtn: String,  // CSS Class for the previous page button
+                    rotateLeftBtn: String,  // CSS Class for the RotateLeft button
-                    resetRotationBtn: String,  // CSS Class for the previous page button
+                    resetRotationBtn: String,  // CSS Class for the Reset Rotation button
-                    rotateRightBtn: String  // CSS Class for the previous page button })
+                    rotateRightBtn: String  // CSS Class for the RotateRight button })
             // Or a full navigation component
             PropTypes.any // Full navigation React element